al4code/al4code/README.md

 - 👋 Hi, I’m @al4code
-- 👀 I’m interested in technology
+- 👀 I’m interested in ..
-- 🌱 I’m currently learning react and react native
+- 🌱 I’m currently learning ..
-- 💞️ I’m looking to collaborate on web application
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---